top of page

 Timeline: The Digital Learning Designer Apprenticeship will typically take 24 months to complete with the end point assessment undertaken in the final 4 months of the apprenticeship.

-For additional information about this apprenticeship EPA check out the Digital Learning Designer Apprenticeship End Point Assessment Plan.
+For additional information about this apprenticeship Assessment, check out the Digital Learning Designer Apprenticeship Assessment Plan.

 Assessment methods